 Although controlled burning is used to create firebreaks in southern Europe, Sweden relies on other methods to reduce fire risk.

 The cheapest and most effective method is to leave a certain proportion of birch trees standing during the thinning process.
-Pine forests with some spruce are the most fire-prone.
-Even a small amount of birch can significantly reduce their fire risk.
-'If every tenth tree in the forest is a birch, the fire risk decreases by a third,' says Johan Sjöström.
+Pine forests with some inclusion of spruce are the most fire-prone in our landscapes.
+But even a small amount of birch can significantly reduce their fire risk.
+'If every tenth tree in the coniferous forest is a birch, the fire risk decreases by a third,' says Johan Sjöström.

-The great thing is that forest owners don't need to do anything to achieve this effect.
-Birch trees always find their way into the forest via airborne seeds, so you just need to use the brush cutter a little less.
+The great thing is that forest owners don't need to work to achieve this effect.
+Birch trees are typically established via wind-borne seeds, so you just need to work a little less with the chain saw.

 The risk of fire is reduced by a third if every tenth tree in the forest is a birch.